ctrl-f5/DevCtrl/README.md

     phing db-reload

-phing is currently configured with the following tasks
+if something goes wrong while building the database you can always add the -verbose flag. phing is currently configured with the following tasks:

     phing -l
     Buildfile: /my/project/dir/build/build.xml